What are you looking for?

 Inspira is a workshop aimed at 1st year high school students whose purpose is to generate possible topics for research work through an active, participatory and creative dynamic that consists of different phases.
 It is a workshop that aims for students to reflect and take from within and share their interests, tastes and desires in order to get ideas for topics for research work.

-FORMATION: Pep Prat | DATES: 5 November and 14 January from 9.30 to 11.30 or from 12 to 14 pm. | ADDRESSED TO: 1st high school | DURATION: 2 hours | FORMAT: FORMAT: Attended. | PLACES: limited places by order of registration.
+FORMATION: Pep Prat | DATES: November 4 and November 25, from 9.30 to 11.30 or from 12 to 14 pm. | ADDRESSED TO: 1st high school | DURATION: 2 hours | PLACES: limited places by order of registration.